angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

 ### Function parameters overloading

-JS doesn't support function overloading \(multiple functions with the same name but different parameters\).
+js doesn't support function overloading \(multiple functions with the same name but different parameters\).
 However, because of the loose behaviour of variables, we can easily imitate function overloading:

 ```js
 function salute(name, surname){